Professionals

 Physical Development

 Girls often begin puberty earlier than boys and breast development can start as early as 7 or 8 years of age.
-Boys and girls progress through five stages of puberty but the onset and length of time in each stage varies based primarily on race and gender.
+Boys and girls progress through five stages of puberty but the onset and length of time in each stage varies.
 Early or delayed onset of puberty can have a significant impact on the social adjustment of youth.

 Sexual Knowledge